 I can help you explore your experiences so you don't have to do it on your own.
 I can see you in person in a setting that supports social distancing, or if you would prefer to stay online for now, that's fine too.
 These times continue to be strange and uncertain as we adjust to the legacy the pandemic and lockdown have had on our lives, leaving us feeling exposed to parts of ourselves that we are less familiar with.

-Reaching out to talk to a counsellor can be scary, and it’s okay to feel that.
+Reaching out to talk to a therapist can be scary, and it’s okay to feel that.

 Reaching out is also a sign that a part of you knows you need some support with something.
-This spark in you, no matter how small, is what I might call your potential for growth.
+This spark in you, no matter how small, is what we could call your potential for growth.